westoque/cookie_inspector/README.md

 Features:

-- Add, Edit, Remove Cookies
+- View, Add, Edit, Remove Cookies
 - Live Reloading (No need to close and open the inspector when you change URLs)
+- Export Cookies

 Coming Soon:

-- Import/Export Cookies (SOON)
+- Import Cookies (SOON)

 ## Design